Financials, real estate dent Australia shares; NZ snaps 5-day winning streak

 (Updates to close)

-June 20 Australian shares ended lower on Tuesday, pressured by losses in financials and real estate stocks as investors worried about their outlooks.
+June 20 (Reuters) - Australian shares ended lower on Tuesday, pressured by losses in financials and real estate stocks as investors worried about their outlooks.

 The S&P/ASX 200 index declined 0.8 percent, or 47.87 points to finish the session at 5,757.30.